PLACES OF INTEREST TO VISIT WHILE IN OUR AREA

 Dent and Garsdale Railway Stations: Situated on the Historic Carlisle to Settle Railway.
 Dent is the highest Railway Station in England and is actually up the hill from Cowgill, Dent.
-The 'Coal Road' links the two stations and gives panoramic views to the two Dales.
+The 'Coal Road' links the two stations and gives panoramic views of the two Dales.

 Dent Heritage Centre: Situated in Dent village, this 'Living Museum' gives an idea of what life was like in the Dales.
 There is an entry fee.

 Farfield Mill, A684 Garsdale Road: Recently renovated Mill which houses exhibitions and crafts.
 There is an entry fee.

 Fox's Pulpit, Firbank: George Fox preached a thousand people from this rock at the start of Quakerism in 1652.